Santiago Quick Facts

 CIEE: Liberal Arts

 Located at the foot of the Andes mountain range, Santiago, a city of four million people, possesses a Mediterranean climate similar to Los Angeles.
-Santiago is Chile's political, economic and culture center and this modern, bustling city with European-style public transportation, contrasts sharply with many of the towns further outside of the capitol.
+Santiago is Chile's political, economic, and culture center; this modern, bustling city with European-style public transportation contrasts sharply with many of the towns further outside of the capitol.
 Chile’s relatively recent return to democracy and the legacy of Pinochet, as well as the ongoing efforts to maintain the nation’s successful economic status while neighboring countries in South America face increasing difficulties, remain significant issues for Santiagueños.

 The Liberal Arts Program in Santiago is administered by the Council on International Educational Exchange (CIEE).
 The program is designed for advanced students of Spanish and fully integrates participants into university life.
-Students select courses at the country’s two foremost universities, the Universidad de Chile and the Pontificia Universidad Católica de Chile.
+Students select courses at the country’s three foremost universities, the Universidad de Chile, the Pontificia Universidad Católica de Chile, and the Universidad Diego Portales.
 CIEE also assists students interested in volunteering with local organizations while living in Santiago.

 Students are not permitted to take any courses taught by the CIEE study center on a P/NC basis, however, students may take direct enrollment university courses on a P/NC basis.